CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 ### Task 2: Run the pipeline

-In this task you will, import a sample solution, run the pipeline to deploy from Dev to Test and then to Prod, test immediate vs. scheduled deployments, and use the Deployment Pipeline Configuration app to monitor, edit, or cancel runs.
+In this task, you will import a sample solution, run the pipeline to deploy from Dev to Test and then to Prod, test immediate vs. scheduled deployments, and use the Deployment Pipeline Configuration app to monitor, edit, or cancel runs.

-1. Navigate to **Power Apps** portal in a new tab.
+1. Navigate to the **Power Apps** portal in a new tab.
 Ensure to select **Thrive HR - Dev** environment at the top right.

    ![](images/M04/p4p58.png)